TrueBlocks/trueblocks-core/src/tools/ethName/README.md

     ethname -a 'FredJones' | ethscan

-which would open the [etscan](http://etherscan.io) website with the address associated with Fred's address(es).
+which would open the [etherscan](http://etherscan.io) website with the address associated with Fred's address(es).

+#### Notes

+With one search term, search in both `name` and `address` fields.
+With two terms, the first must match the `address` field, while the second must match the `name` field.
+When there are two search terms, both must match.

 #### Usage